-In the third room you can admire colourful textiles with figurative designs, ceramics and other artefacts from Late Antiquity and the Early Byzantine Period.
+The third room is the Coptic room, and contains more figurative designs.
+Colorful textiles, ceramics and other artefacts from Late Antiquity and the Early Byzantine Period are displayed here.

-But the star attraction of the entire exhibition is the impressive Tunic Room.
-It houses one of the largest collections of complete tunics and clothing accessories in the world.
+But the star attraction of the entire exhibition is Room five - the impressive Tunic Room.
+It houses one of the world’s largest collections of complete tunics.